Driving the Darling River

 There are few things more pleasurable than country driving.
 As the journey unfolds, you feel the stress of the city slowly being left behind and the further you go the more it is stripped away.
 As the countryside unfolded, Elenor commented that she was not expecting it to be so green as she, like many others, thought it would be harsh, brown and.
 Often it is but now, with months of rain, the Outback has been transformed to verdant plains and flowing creeks.

-We arrive in Bourke, which is not only at the crossroads of the Kidman Way and the Kamilaroi Highway but also where these great highways meet the Darling River.
+We arrived in Bourke, which is not only at the crossroads of the Kidman Way and the Kamilaroi Highway but also where these great highways meet the Darling River.

 Before checking into our cabin at Kidman’s Camp at North Bourke, the first port of call is the wharf to share with Elenor what is one of the best vistas of the Darling River.